abcnorio/mixedmethod-rcode/README.md

 The book itself is about mixed methodology (quantitative, qualitative, boolean logic) and will be published in 2023 freely on some open library platform.

+## Run the R code

+Use a GUI like RStudio, R Commander, JGR, Emacs with ESS, Deducer, Eclipse StatET, RKWard, Rattle or Tinn-R. Use what suits you.

 ## Filenames

 The files work in the following manner so that most files are directly related to a chapter of the book and a specific task or data set: